ItsNotGoodName/smtpbridge/README.md

 # SMTPBridge

-Bridge emails to other messaging services.
+Bridge email to other messaging services.

 **Do not expose this to the Internet, this is only intended to be used on a local network.**